doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

         }
     }

+See :ref:`lifecycle_events` for more information.

 @PostPersist
 ------------

-Marks a method on the document to be called as a @PostPersist event.
+Marks a method on the document class to be called on the ``postPersist`` event.
+The `@HasLifecycleCallbacks`_ annotation must be present on the same class for the method to be registered.

 .. code-block:: php

     <?php

-    /** @Document */
+    /** @Document @HasLifecycleCallbacks */
     class Article
     {
         // ...